 Are they safe?

 The biggest issue with using cloud storage is data security, as you are relying on the service to keep your files and documents secure.
 If your account is hacked, your files are immediately available.
-However, there are several things you can do to prevent this:

 It's also worth checking to see if you can get any free online storage from your broadband provider.
 BT and Virgin, for example, offer a decent amount of free storage for their customers.
 BT customers with the Unlimited Broadband Extra Package get 50GB thrown in while Virgin customers have access to the Virgin Media cloud which has up to 50GB free storage.